 If you’re looking to buy a bigger home than one you already have, you should first consider how much equity you have in the existing home.

 Where we actually built our new home was only two miles from our old home.
-You’re probably wondering, “what’s the point”?
-For us, we knew we needed to expand because we had another boy on the way and we know we wanted a third.
+You’re probably wondering, “What’s the point”?
+For us, we knew we needed to expand because we had another boy on the way, and we knew we wanted a third.

 What’s the Condition of the Market?